-UConn’s Graduate Programs in HRM features four dynamic programs including an MS in HRM offered in a 100% online format or in an online/in-person hybrid format, an HR Graduate Certificate, and a MSHRM/MBA Dual Degree.
-This enables students to choose between a fully online delivery or, for those in close proximity to Connecticut, a hybrid delivery that allows for live on campus classroom engagement.
+UConn’s Graduate Programs in HRM feature three dynamic programs including an MS in HRM offered in a 100% online format or in an online/in-person hybrid format, and an HR Graduate Certificate.
+This enables students to choose between a fully online delivery or, for those in close proximity to Connecticut, a hybrid delivery that allows for live, on-campus classroom engagement.
 Each modality will allow students to focus on one course at a time on a part-time basis.
-Each course is held in 7 week consecutive modules resulting in an accelerated graduate HRM degree program.
+Each course is held in seven-week consecutive modules resulting in an accelerated graduate HRM degree program.

 Choose the HRM graduate program that meets your personal and professional goals

 |Mostly online with 1 Saturday per month in-person

 |6 Elective Credits

 |12 Credits/ All Customizable